What if I am being abused or told to participate in something illegal? Any "What if" questions require some clear guidelines for submission.

 And, look at the result—Jesus "...has [been] highly exalted...and given...the name which is above every name..."
 (Philippians 2:9).
 Sarah did not suffer in either the situation with Pharaoh (Genesis 12:10-20) or Abimelech (Genesis 20:1-18).
 In both cases, Sarah and even Abraham were blessed through her submission.
 Pharaoh and Abimelech gave them money and resources to leave.

 God says that women who submit trust Him instead of themselves.
 What is the result for the women?
 They will "...not [be] afraid with any terror."
 (1 Peter 3:6).
 When you trust God, you remove fear from your life.
-That means submission is a clear sign that you believe God knows what is BEST.
+That means submission is a clear sign that you believe God knows what is BEST, and the guidelines for submission can help you.

 Four Guidelines